knipknap/stocklist/README.md

 - Yahoo finance (web scraping, no API)
 - Financial Modelling Prep API (to collect a rating for each stock)

+## Requirements

+You'll need Python 3 with the modules listed in requirements.txt.

 ## Supported Operations

 ### Pull a list of stock symbols from NASDAQ